Benanna2019/Isograph-TanstackInvoices-Frontend/README.md

 Then run `pnpm run setup`.
 This will push the schema to the sqlite db, seed it, and generate the prisma client

+Then run the dev server with `pnpm dev`.
+This will concurrently run the isograph server, the graphql server which can be viewed at `localhost:8080`, as well as the dev server at `localhost:5173`

 _Note: In the future there will be a .vsix file included for the isograph extension but if you are using vscode you can install the extension by searching for `isograph`_

 ### Isograph